Mitchy001/se-assignment-5-Mitchy001/README.md

 	Debugger for Chrome: Debug JavaScript code in the Google Chrome browser.

 4. Settings Sync:

-5.
-o	Go to File > Preferences > Settings Sync.
+5. Go to File > Preferences > Settings Sync.

-o	Sign in with your GitHub or Microsoft account to sync settings across devices.
+6. Sign in with your GitHub or Microsoft account to sync settings across devices.

 7. Other Settings:
 8.
-o	Go to File > Preferences > Settings (or use Ctrl+,).
+9. Go to File > Preferences > Settings (or use Ctrl+,).

-o	Adjust settings such as Font Size, Tab Size, Auto Save, etc.
+10. Adjust settings such as Font Size, Tab Size, Auto Save, etc.

 ![image](https://github.com/Mitchy001/se-assignment-5-Mitchy001/assets/140062227/6108b9c7-d89b-4603-97d5-a9b5a7ce3b12)